badripaudel77/blogs-web-app-flask/README.md

 - have ```errorhandler``` decorator to show custom pages
 - can be used as ```@app.errorhandler(404)``` where 404 is the code passed to indicate not found

+### handling forms
+- we can get form data in flask just like in other techs
+- get form data  : ```username = request.form.get('email')``` have to import request from the flask

+- Another good ways to handle form is using WTForm as it has a lot of features with csrf protection, captacha and more..
+- to install wtforms, use : ```pip3 install flask-wtf ```